 During perimenopause and menopause, women experience decreasing estrogen levels.
 This hormonal change leads to a loss of water in the skin, leaving it dry and the skin barrier weak.
 Both of these factors combined create the perfect storm for eczema to flare up.

 A weakened skin barrier also leaves your body more susceptible to environmental irritants, so it’s important to be aware of possible external triggers.
 Notice how your skin reacts to nickel-containing jewelry, wool clothing, pollens, grass, topical beauty products, and household cleaners.

 Transgender patients receiving gender affirming hormone therapy undergo skin changes and can develop new dermatological symptoms, including eczema.
 A literature review of skin issues in transgender patients noted the presence of eczema in both female-to-male and male-to-female patients undergoing hormone therapy.
 Another study found a significant association between feminizing hormone therapy and atopic dermatitis.

 Stress is a well-known trigger of eczema, and it all comes down to hormones.
 When you’re experiencing stress, your body enters fight-or-flight mode.
 In this stressed state, your body produces larger amounts of cortisol and adrenaline.

 Excess cortisol, also referred to as the “stress hormone,” can suppress your immune system and set off an inflammatory reaction in the skin, leading to eczema flare-ups.

 Gladskin Eczema Cream with Micreobalance® restores balance to the skin microbiome.
-It is clinically proven to reduce eczema symptoms, including itch and redness—plus it’s steroid-free, clinically tested, cleanly formulated, and moisturizing.
-Most people see improvements in as little as a few days.
+It is clinically proven to reduce eczema symptoms, plus it’s steroid-free, microbiome-friendly, and moisturizing.
+Learn more.